Sex Type Thing: Controversy

 Upon the song's success, controversies regarding its lyrics emerged while STP was on tour opening for Megadeth.
 Weiland found himself in the position of defending "Sex Type Thing" to individuals who took the first-person approach he used in the song literally.
 In a 1993 interview with Rolling Stone, Weiland expressed his frustration with the song's reception by saying "It was, 'All right, the "Cop Killer" controversy's dead, let's try to find something else'...I never thought that people would ever seriously think that I was an advocate of date rape."

+Live performances

+On March 12, 1993, Stone Temple Pilots performed the song on the British television program The Word, where Weiland wore a dress, lipstick, earrings and a tiara.
+Addressing the crowd before the performance, Weiland said: " To all those people out there in TV land, who are sexist, racist and homophobic morons, turn off your TV and put in a Rambo video."